ardanlabs/python-go/pyext/README.md

 otherwise Python will download the source distribution and will try to compile it.

-Python has built in support for extension written in C, C++ and SWIG.
+Python has built-in support for extensions written in C, C++ and SWIG.
 We'll have to write our own command for building Go extension.

 **Listing 6: setup.py**